louisedungca/todo-teller/README.md

 # To-Do Teller

-When you don't know where to start on your to-do list, let this magic ball decide for you!
+When you don't know where to start on your to-do, let this magic ball decide for you!

 ## Features